AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/list-forms-on-sites-page.md

 ## Voorwaarde

 Voordat u de verschillende mogelijkheden van een Forms Portal-component gaat verkennen, moet u ervoor zorgen dat Core Components geschikt zijn voor uw omgeving.
-Voor gedetailleerde instructies op hoe te om de Componenten van de Kern voor uw milieu toe te laten, [ klik hier ](/help/forms/enable-adaptive-forms-core-components.md).
+Installeer de nieuwste versie om Adaptive Forms Core Components in te schakelen voor uw AEM Cloud Service-omgeving.

 <!--
 ## Enable Forms Portal components for your existing environment

 To enable out-of-the-box Forms Portal components on existing AEM Forms as a Cloud Service, perform the following steps:

 1. **Clone Cloud Manager Git repository on your local development instance:**  Your Cloud Manager Git repository contains a default AEM project.
 It is based on [AEM Archetype](https://github.com/adobe/aem-project-archetype/).
 Clone your Cloud Manager Git Repository using Self-Service Git Account Management from Cloud Manager UI to bring the project on your local development environment.
-For details on accessing the repository, see [Accessing Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/accessing-repos.html?lang=nl-NL).
+For details on accessing the repository, see [Accessing Repositories](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/using/managing-code/accessing-repos.html).

 1. **Create [!DNL Experience Manager Forms] as a [Cloud Service] project:** Create [!DNL Experience Manager Forms] as a [Cloud Service] project based on [AEM Archetype 50](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-50) or later.
 The archetype help developers easily start developing for [!DNL AEM Forms] as a Cloud Service.
 It also includes some sample themes and templates to help you started quickly.